-Unless you have permission from your previous employer, do not share or otherwise use the files in your current job.
+Unless you have permission from your previous employer, do not use the files in your current job.

-What should I do if I receive an email with information about a competitor that seems to be confidential?
+What should I do if I receive an email with information that seems to be confidential?

-If an email appears to contain information that our company is not authorized to know or appears not to be intended for International Paper, immediately contact your supervisor or the Legal department to determine the best method of informing the sender of the mistake.
+about a competitor If an email appears to contain information is not authorized to know or appears not to be intended for International Paper, immediately contact your supervisor or the Legal department to determine the best method of informing the sender of the mistake.
 Make sure you do not forward, download or print it.
 Do not use the information to make any business decisions for International Paper.